-If you’d like to save time cleaning your skills and working on technique I recommend incorporating strength training in your class with a specific focus on the skills that need the most work.
+If you’d like to save time cleaning your skills and working on technique to improving your dance turns, I recommend incorporating strength training in your class with a specific focus on the skills that need the most work.

 I hear from my dancer fitness community that turn consistency is a big goal – not only staying in relevé but also timing with rotation which means upper body strength.

 Don’t forget that your dancer’s wingspan (finger tip to finger tip) is approximately the same length as their height so when your dancers don’t control their arms, that’s over 5 feet of bone and muscle lagging in the rotation.

 Below you’ll find 4 of my favorite exercises to improve:

 - Ankle strength

 Why supporting leg endurance?
 Because I’m guessing you want a turn set that’s longer than an eight count without dropping heels and bent knees.
 This takes strength and endurance in the supporting leg.

 Think you don’t have time?
 Give it 3 days and see.
 Watch how much time you’ll save running your turn combos over and over again.